fluid-project/floeproject.org/src/collections/pages/erasing-imaginary-lines-healing-the-land.md

     paper mounted on the wall beside the computer screen with sticky notes stuck to them.">
 <figcaption>
     The website and storymap were set up on a large screen for visitors to experience, along with prompts encouraging feedback by posting sticky notes on the wall.
-A coast salish loom was set up in the middle of the gallery that visitors could interact with.
+A Coast Salish loom was set up in the middle of the gallery that visitors could interact with.
 </figcaption>
 </figure>